cmhughes/latexindent.pl/documentation/sec-how-to-use.rst

 If you wish to have backup files and ``indent.log`` written to a directory other than the current working directory, then you can send these ‘cruft’ files to another directory.
+Note the use of a trailing forward slash.

 .. describe:: -g, –logfile=<name of log file>